-This involves a letter being sent to owners and occupiers of those properties which, in the opinion of Council's Assessment Officer, may be impacted by the proposed development.
+This involves a letter being sent to owners and occupiers of those properties which, in the opinion of Council's Assessment Officer, are likely to be unreasonably impacted by the proposed development.
 Level 1 typically applies to relatively small scale development such as:

-- Front fences (that are not exempt development); - Pontoons; - Building line and/or setback variations other than those considered as minor; - Dwelling houses, dual occupancies, rural worker's dwellings, secondary dwellings and group home proposals (when such group homes comprise up to 10 bedrooms being within one or more group homes on a site) where it is determined that there may be an issue such as impacts on privacy, overshadowing or view loss beyond that which could have reasonably been expected given the planning controls applying in the locality.
+- Front fences (that are not exempt development); - Pontoons; - Building line and/or setback variations; - Dwelling houses, dual occupancies, rural worker's dwellings, secondary dwellings and group home proposals (when such group homes comprise up to 10 bedrooms being within one or more group homes on a site) where it is determined that there may be an issue such as impacts on privacy, overshadowing or view loss beyond that which could have reasonably been expected given the planning controls applying in the locality.